Introduction to Financial Accounting

 The income statement reports a company's profitability during a specified period of time.
 The period of time could be one year, one month, three months, 13 weeks, or any other time interval chosen by the company.

 The main components of the income statement are revenues, expenses, gains, and losses.
 Revenues include such things as sales, service revenues, and interest revenue.
 Expenses include the cost of goods sold, operating expenses (such as salaries, rent, utilities, advertising), and nonoperating expenses (such as interest expense).
 If a corporation's stock is publicly traded, the earnings per share of its common stock are reported on the income statement.
-(You can learn more about the income statement at Explanation of Income Statement.)
+(To learn more about the income statement, visit our Explanation of Income Statement.)

 The balance sheet is organized into three parts: (1) assets, (2) liabilities, and (3) stockholders' equity at a specified date (typically, this date is the last day of an accounting period).

 The first section of the balance sheet reports the company's assets and includes such things as cash, accounts receivable, inventory, prepaid insurance, buildings, and equipment.
 The next section reports the company's liabilities; these are obligations that are due at the date of the balance sheet and often include the word "payable" in their title (Notes Payable, Accounts Payable, Wages Payable, and Interest Payable).
 The final section is stockholders' equity, defined as the difference between the amount of assets and the amount of liabilities.
-(You can learn more about the balance sheet at Explanation of Balance Sheet.)
+(To learn more about the balance sheet, visit our Explanation of Balance Sheet.)

 Statement of Cash Flows